*This post was originally published in April of 2020. There have been minor updates to the recipe and I created a recipe card.

 - 1 – 11/2 cups crushed mini eggs

-- In a large mixing bowl of a stand mixer, cream the butter (or coconut oil) until it’s nice and silky about 2 minutes.
-Then add the brown sugar and continue to mix until it is smooth about 3 minutes.
-(If you don’t have a sand mixer, you can use a hand mixer or some good ‘ol elbow grease).
+- In a large mixing bowl of a stand mixer, cream the butter until it’s nice and silky about 2 minutes.
+Then add the brown sugar and granulated sugar and continue to mix until it is smooth about 3 minutes.
+(If you don’t have a stand mixer, you can use a hand mixer or some good ‘ol elbow grease).

 - Next mix in the egg, egg yolk and vanilla, beating until smooth and well combined.